Circulation by microwave-induced vortex transport for signal isolation: Conclusions

 \section{Conclusions}

 In this work, we have presented a theoretical analysis of a compact superconducting circuit operating as a circulator.
-Our investigation shows that operating in a non-charge-conserved regime with mobile vortices in the XY model, where the charging energy and Josepheson energy scales are similar, leads to a reduced dependence of performance on both static charge and flux noise.
-Furthermore, the presence of both clockwise and counterclockwise vortex circulation at nearby energies appears to enable wide bandwidth performance that approaches one GHz.
+Our investigation shows that operating in a non-charge-conserved regime with mobile vortices in the XY model, where the charging energy and Josephson energy scales are similar, leads to performance with a reduced dependence on static charge noise.
+Furthermore, the presence of both clockwise and counterclockwise vortex circulation at nearby energies appears to enable wide bandwidth performance that exceeds one GHz.

 However, a variety of open questions remain for further investigation.
-A crucial operational question is the performance of the system at higher powers, beyond the single photon limit.
-We anticipate that further exploration of the vortex tunneling picture may elucidate regimes of operation where photon-vortex-photon terms enable high power operation, but may also require more complex circuit designs.
+It is likely possible to generalize the understanding achieved in this three-port model to a circulator with greater than three ports, e.g., a double-junction circulator, which could be explored in future work.
+In addition, in the context of quantum computing and hardware, circulators are typically needed to handle both lower power signal routing as well as higher power device isolation.
+In this work, our single photon analysis suggests the model is suitable for such low power signal routing.
+However, a crucial operational question is the performance of the system at higher powers, beyond the single photon limit, thereby expanding the model's potential use cases.
+We anticipate that further exploration of the vortex-tunneling picture may elucidate regimes of operation where photon-vortex-photon terms enable high power operation, but may also require more complex circuit designs.
 Another key question is whether ordered vortex states, such as those arising in larger arrays, can exhibit robust edge modes for vortex circulation that may further reduce the effects of noise and disorder in circulator performance.
-Additionally, actual implementation of this type of system in an experimental setting will help improve our understanding of quantum vortex dynamics and may lead to other new avenues of exploration for these and other topological excitations.
+Additionally, implementation of this type of system in an experimental setting will help improve our understanding of quantum vortex dynamics and may lead to other new avenues of exploration (e.g., Ref.~\cite{weyl}) for these and other topological excitations.